 Thinking aloud some of the points and counterpoints in this matter; the points below are from a society’s perspective which believes that the girl’s marriage age should be lower.
 The counterpoint is mine.

-Point one: A girl after puberty is ready for bearing a child scientifically and hence can get married.
+Point one: A girl after puberty is ready to bear a child scientifically and hence can get married.

 Counter-point one: However, she needs to be prepared mentally, emotionally, physically, and socially before that.
 Puberty or menstruation is not a benchmark for a girl to get married.
 Incidentally, a few years back, there was news about a 12-year-old kid, who was sexually abused in the name of marriage, giving birth to a baby and unfortunately, this happened in Kerala!
 How will this 12-year girl be able to take care of her baby?